vurg/DIT113-CI-Workshop/README.md

 2. The system shall display a message from the author who triggered the software release. #4

 ## Continuous Integration (CI)
 1. Local build process with arduino-cli: issues and limitations

-2. Fix a CI pipeline - what is .gitlab-ci.yml?
+2. Fix a broken CI pipeline - what is .gitlab-ci.yml?

 3. Implement new features and make commits - triggering the CI automated build process

 4. Use environment variables which are injected at runtime into the CI/CD environment

 ## Continuous Deployment (CD)
 1. Deploy software to a physical device from CI/CD pipeline

 2. Deploy software variants without the need to change your source code